 SELECT * FROM ItemDetails

-As you can see, a table are having three unique Item named as ‘Scanner’ , ‘Hard disk’ and ‘Pen Drive’ .
+As you can see, a table is having three unique item named as ‘Scanner’, ‘Hard disk’ and ‘Pen Drive’.

-Our goal is to display the sum of total Item Quantity purchased in a each month for an individual Item ,Where unique month will be displayed in a columns.
+Assume that, you want to display the sum of total item quantity purchased in a each month for each item, where unique month will be displayed in a columns.

-As you have to display a sum of quantity purchased in each month for an individual item ,so you need to get month first from ItemDetails table .
+As you have to display a sum of quantity purchased in each month for each item.
+So you need to get month from date.

 SELECT RowId, Item, ItemQty, DATENAME(MONTH, ItemPurchaseDate)+'-' + CAST(YEAR(ItemPurchaseDate) AS VARCHAR) AS MNTHYR FROM ItemDetails

-As you can see, It returns an item, ItemQty and purchased year and month of items.
-Here we have done nothing just got a month year from itempurchasedate.
+As you can see, it returns an Item, ItemQty and MnthYr which is a year and month of item purchased.

-Now , we modify the above SQL statement and use PIVOT to display the sum of purchased quantity for an individual item in each month as column wise .
+Now, we modify the above SQL statement and use PIVOT to display the sum of purchased quantity for each item by month as column.

-Lets look at the following statement which uses PIVOT and tranform the row level data into columnar data.
+Lets look at the following statement which uses PIVOT and transform the row level data into columnar data.

-As you can see above result set, After using pivot, unique month values of MnthYr column is transformed into multiple columns of Month in the result set and display the Total purchased quantity of an individual Items in each month in columns.
+As you can see above result set, after using pivot a unique month values of MnthYr column is transformed into multiple columns of month in the result set and display the Total purchased quantity of each item in month as columns.

 You can also create a dynamic pivot query, in this case you do not need to pass hardcoded month year value in pivot query.